SimonNyvall/B-branch/README.md

 ## License :book:

-This project is licensed under the [MIT License](./LICENSE) - see the LICENSE.md file for details.
+This project is licensed under the [GPL-3.0 License](./LICENSE) - see the LICENSE.md file for details.

 ## FQAs